-- Although the TBOC, unlike its Delaware counterpart, does not include provisions that expressly emphasize the principles of freedom of contract and enforceability of LLC company agreements that expand, restrict, or eliminate fiduciary duties, the legislative history and scope of LLC Act § 2.20B, the precursor to TBOC § 101.401, indicate that even before the 2003 Legislative Session (in which its current wording was added), there was more latitude to exculpate managers and members for conduct that would otherwise breach a fiduciary duty under the TBOC than under provisions of the TBOC relating specifically to corporations. - TBOC §101.255 provides that, unless the certificate of formation or company agreement provides otherwise, a transaction between an LLC and one or more of its managers or officers, or between an LLC and any other LLC or other entity in which one or more of its managers or officers are managers, directors, or officers or have a financial interest, shall be valid notwithstanding the fact that the manager or officer is present or participates in the meeting of managers, or signs a written consent, which authorizes the transaction or the manager's votes are counted for such purpose, if any of the following is satisfied: - (i) The material facts as to the transaction and interest are disclosed or known to the governing authority, and the governing authority in good faith authorizes the transaction by the approval of a majority of the disinterested managers or members (as appropriate) even though the disinterested managers or members are less than a quorum; or
+• TBOC § 101.601(c) now provides that nothing in the subchapter shall be construed to limit the application of the principle of freedom of contract.
+Additionally, the legislative history and scope of § 2.20B of the Texas LLC Act, the precursor to TBOC § 101.401, indicate that even before its current wording was added, there was more latitude to exculpate LLC managers and members for conduct that would otherwise breach a fiduciary duty under the TBOC than under provisions of the TBOC relating specifically to corporations.

+- TBOC § 101.255 provides that, unless the certificate of formation or company agreement provides otherwise, a transaction between an LLC and one or more of its managers or officers, or between an LLC and any other LLC or other entity in which one or more of its managers or officers are managers, directors, or officers or have a financial interest, shall be valid notwithstanding the fact that the manager or officer is present or participates in the meeting of managers, or signs a written consent, which authorizes the transaction or the manager's votes are counted for such purpose, if any of the following is satisfied: - (i) The material facts as to the transaction and interest are disclosed or known to the governing authority, and the governing authority in good faith authorizes the transaction by the approval of a majority of the disinterested managers or members (as appropriate) even though the disinterested managers or members are less than a quorum; or